☎ Call Today

 Case Evaluation

 The first step a federal criminal defense attorney takes is a thorough evaluation of the evidence collected by federal authorities.
 This includes reviewing IRS audits, subpoenas, bank records, and any communications that could be used against the defendant.
 The attorney identifies procedural errors, inconsistencies, or gaps in the prosecution’s evidence that may be critical in building a strong defense.
-Early evaluation ensures that the client understands the scope of the case and potential vulnerabilities in the government’s position.
+Early evaluation makes sure the client understands the scope of the case and potential vulnerabilities in the government’s position.

 Strategy Development